 • On the top left, click on the File dropdown menu and select New file.

-• Select Drag and drop in the dialog box.
+• Select Drag and drop in the dialogue box.

 • Click on the Template type dropdown menu and select the Error Page System template.